 The particular strength of the Skin Cancer Center, however, is the interdisciplinary collaboration with the other clinics and departments of USZ, enabling the USZ Skin Cancer Center to provide world-class patient care.

 The Skin Cancer Center is involved closely in clinical trials underway in the field of malignant skin diseases.
 This area is headed by Dr. Sara Micaletto (FMH Dermatology, FMH Allergology) and PD Dr. Simone Goldinger (FMH Dermatology, FMH Pharmaceutical Medicine).
 Here, there is now the possibility to complete specialist medical training in pharmaceutical medicine (three years).
-The department was recently given the rating of an SAKK Phase I center as well.
+Since 2016 the department is approved as a SAKK Phase I center as well.

 Services for our patients & their relatives

 The dermato-oncological consultation hours are Monday to Friday from 8:00 am - 12:00 pm and 1:30 pm - 5:00 pm (Thursdays only in the morning).